 Brunei sits on the banks of the South Chinese Sea, squashed between the Malysian Sarawak and Sabah Provinces.
 The country can be technically divided into two main territories: the capital city Bandar Seri Begawan and the Bruneian countryside.
 Already the fact that it part of Borneo indicates its tropical climate – extremely hot in the dry season and tremendously rainy during the monsoon.
 The regional areas are covered by equatorial jungles, waterfalls, abundant wildlife and murky rivers that grow dramatically in the wet season.
-The sultanate`s country is defined by paddy fields, lush rain forest, swamps, mangroves, floating villages and the traditional longhouses.
+Those who decide to search around Brunei`s country will be rewarded with stunning images of paddy fields, rain forest, swamps, mangroves, floating villages and traditional longhouses.

 Kampug Ayer, Brunei River

 WEST OF BANDAR SERI BEGAWAN